Vietnam.vn - Nền tảng quảng bá Việt Nam

-As strategic partners, the European Union (EU) and Canada have much to discuss at the summit, which will take place on November 23-24 in Canada.
-However, raw materials are of particular concern.
+As strategic partners, the European Union (EU) and Canada have much to discuss at the Summit, taking place on November 23-24 in Canada.
+However, raw materials are the issue of particular concern.

 (11.25) Từ trái qua phải: Chủ tịch Hội đồng châu Âu (EC) Charles Michel, Thủ tướng Canada Justin Trudeau và Chủ tịch Ủy ban châu Âu (EC) Ursula von der Leyen ngày 24/11.
 (Nguồn: AFP)